 Scott T. Allison is Professor of Psychology at the University of Richmond and is author of Heroes and Heroic Leadership.

-Tracy Packiam Alloway, Ph.D., is the Director of the Center for Memory and Learning in the Lifespan at the University of Stirling, UK.
+Tracy Packiam Alloway, Ph.D., is an award-winning psychologist based at the University of North Florida.
+Formerly, she was the Director of the Center for Memory and Learning in the Lifespan, UK.

 Isadora Alman, M.F.T., is a Board-certified sex, marriage, and family therapist, lecturer, author, and syndicated advice columnist of "Ask Isadora."